wuciawe/wuciawe.github.io/_posts/2014-09-17-installing-linux-debian,-arch.md

 ## Arch Linux

+In this part, I will show the way I followed to setup the dual booting of win7 and Arch Linux, with laptop already installed the Win7.

+First of all, I shrink the disk space occupied by win7 and use `GParted` to reformat the remaining disk space for Arch Linux.
+And I only created one ex4 for `/`, one swap and one vfat for sharing files between win7 and arch.

-First of all, boot up from the installation media, and choose **Boot Arch Linux**.
+Then, boot up from the installation media, and choose **Boot Arch Linux**.

 After booting, check the internet connection with